 The checkout period for OverDrive books is two weeks after which time the item will expire; however, you will be able to check it out again.
 If you have used the OverDrive Read software, your annotations and highlights will still be available under your “History & Notes” section in OverDrive.
 Users may check out a maximum of 10 items at any one time.
 A short video demonstrating how to use OverDrive titled "Reading the eBook" is available as the last video listed as the last video on this page.

 CALI stands for Computer Assisted Legal Instruction.
 The CALI website includes a variety of interactive online tutorials covering most 1L classes and many upper-level topics.
-CALI has also recently expanded its podcast offerings, which include coverage of contracts, payment systems, secured transactions, study advice, and other topics.
+CALI also provides access to various podcast offerings, which include coverage of contracts, payment systems, secured transactions, study advice, and other topics.
 Users must set up an individual CALI account.

 LexisNexis Courtroom Cast Audio Files